Comparison

 AppGenie vs Bubble: which AI app builder fits your team?

 Bubble is a no-code tool: Visual no-code platform for building web apps with drag-and-drop workflows on a proprietary runtime.
-AppGenie is an AI app builder that generates real app code for iOS, Android, and the web — from a plain-language prompt, with live preview and diff-aware iteration.
+AppGenie is an AI app builder for teams that want a structured multi-agent pipeline, diff-aware patching, generated code they own, and flat Pro pricing.

 TL;DR

-Choose AppGenie if you need AI-generated app code you own, with mobile-native output and a structured multi-agent pipeline.
+Choose AppGenie if you need AI-generated app code you own, with patch-safe iteration, mobile-native output, and predictable pricing.
 Choose Bubble if you need a pure web saas with complex admin workflows

 At a glance